-Did you know that hamstring muscle injuries are the most common sports injury [¹]?
-This might sound crazy, but when you consider how your hamstrings are responsible for so many hip and knee movements, it makes more sense.
+Did you know that hamstring injuries are among the most common sports injury [¹]?
+This may sound surprising, but when you consider that your hamstrings play a key role in nearly every hip and knee movement, it makes more sense.
+Strengthening these muscles through Exercises for Stronger Legs can help reduce the risk of injury and improve overall mobility.

 Your hamstrings play an integral role in walking, running, jumping, and even simple movements like bending your knees.
 Making matters even more challenging are the muscle imbalances that are often a result of overworking the opposing quadriceps muscles.
 Sadly, hamstring injuries have a traditionally long recovery time and a high likelihood of recurring, making strengthening your hamstring muscles a key component of any leg training you plan to do.